chocolatey/docs/input/en-us/create/recommended-package-parameters.md

 Order: 25
 xref: recommended-package-parameters
 Title: Recommended Package Parameters
-Description: The standart of naming package parameters and the list of most commonly used ones.
+Description: Providing guidance and best practice on the naming of package parameters and provide a list of most commonly used ones.
 ---

 Chocolatey's package parameters provide a way for package users to configure how the package is installed and configured.

-As the parameters are handled individualy by each package, establishing specific parameter names for common actions significantly simpifies the life of a user.
+As the parameters are handled individually by each package, establishing specific parameter names for common actions significantly simpifies the life of users and maintainers.

-## Naming convention
+## Naming Convention
-* Parameter names should be in CamelCase
+* Parameter names should be in [CamelCase](https://en.wikipedia.org/wiki/Camel_case).
+For example `NoIcon` or `DisableStartup`.
-* Disabling parameters should start with 'No' (`/NoStartup`, `/NoFileAssociation`, etc.)
+* Parameters that disable or turn off _something_ should start with 'No' (`/NoStartup`, `/NoFileAssociation`, etc.)
 * Binary actions should have both Off (`/NoDesktopShortcut`) and On (`/DesktopShortcut`) parameters, overriding default behaviour.
 * In cases where there are multiple binary actions of the same type (e.g. multiple components, desktop shortcuts) they should be separated by a comma (`/NoShellIntegration:GuiHere,ShellHere`, `/NoDesktopShortcut:AllUsers,CurrentUser`)
 * Actions expanding on exsting parameter behaviour should create subparameters, not create new ones (e.g. `/DesktopShortcut:Component1Shortcut,Component2Shortcut`, not `/DesktopShortcutComponent1 /DesktopShortcutComponent2`)

 ## Package Parameters

+Below is a list of commonly used package parameters.
+These give users a consistent Chocolatey experience across packages and makes it easier for them to use them.
+It also allows maintainers to use parameters whose meaning has already been defined by others.

-> :memo: **NOTE** Not all of these parameters are required to be checked by the package script.
+> :memo: **NOTE** Below is a list of commonly used parameters.
+Not all of these parameters are required to be checked by the package script.
 * `/InstallDir:` - Changes package's installation directory.
-* `/NoDesktopShortcut` and `/DesktopShortcut` - Explicitly set whether the package should or should not create a shortcut on desktop, if not specified the installers default parameter is used.
+* `/NoDesktopShortcut` and `/DesktopShortcut` - Explicitly set whether the package should or should not create a shortcut on desktop.
+If not specified, the installer default behaviour will apply.
 * `/NoStartMenuShortcut` and `/StartMenuShortcut` - Explicitly set whether the package should or should not create an entry in start menu.
+If not specified, the installer default behaviour will apply.
-* `/NoStartup` and `/Startup` - Explicitly set whether the packaged application should or should not launch on start up(Applicable to installers that already can startup by default).
+* `/NoStartup` and `/Startup` - Explicitly set whether the packaged application should or should not launch on startup, if applicable.
+If not specified, the installer default behaviour will apply.
 * `/NoQuickLaunchShortcut` and `/QuickLaunchShortcut` - Explicitly set whether the package should or should not create a shortcut in quick launch menu.
+If not specified, the installer default behaviour will apply.
 * `/NoFileAssociation` and `/FileAssociation` - Whether to associate files with this application.
+If not specified, the installer default behaviour will apply.
-* `/NoShellIntegration:` and `/ShellIntegration:` - Explicitly set whether the package should or should not add itself into explorer's context menu
+* `/NoShellIntegration` and `/ShellIntegration` - Explicitly set whether the package should or should not add itself into explorer's context menu.
+If not specified, the installer default behaviour will apply.
-* `/NoAppendPath` and `/AppendPath` - Add program folder directory to environment variable "PATH"
+* `/NoAppendPath` and `/AppendPath` - Add program folder directory to environment variable "PATH".
+If not specified, the installer default behaviour will apply.
 * `/Components:` - override default installation components (every optional component is turned off, and allowed selectively), e.g.: `/Components:Include_pip,CompileAll`.
 Package maintainer must mention the default components list.
 * `/Language:` - Specifies the language to use in the form of Language code (ISO 639-1), Hyphen (-) and Country code (ISO 3166-1 alpha-2), e.g.: en-US, en-UK
 * `/LicenseUsername:`, `/LicenseKey:` and `/LicensePath:` - Registration information required for package installation.